 “Non-steroidal creams are not more effective than steroid creams but can be useful for the treatment of eczema over areas of thin skin such as around the eyes, where long term topical steroid use is not recommended because of the risk of side effects,” says

-A/Prof Pang Shiu Ming, Senior Consultant at the
+Clinical Associate Professor Pang Shiu Ming, Senior Consultant from the

 Department of Dermatology at

 Singapore General Hospital (SGH), a member of the

 A/Prof Pang advises sponging gently under the arms, in the groin and other areas where cleansing is imperative when you have eczema.
 “Try not to rub or scratch the rash.
 When it gets severely itchy, try to relieve it by tapping or applying moisturiser to the skin,” he says.

 As for perfume, he says to avoid spraying it directly on your skin if you have bad eczema.